 The information exchanged can only be used for tax purposes such as the collection and assessment of tax and disclosed to persons or authorities such as courts or administrative bodies concerned with these functions.
 Tax authorities are also required to ensure appropriate safeguards are place to ensure information received pursuant to the agreements remains confidential.
-The same will also apply for financial account information received by Ministry of Finance from its treaty partner where the information will only be used for the administration of Brunei's Tax Law (Income tax Act (Chapter 35)) and Ministry of Finance will ensure that the financial account information received will be kept confidential.
+The same will also apply for financial account information received by Revenue Division, Ministry of Finance and Economy from its treaty partner where the information will only be used for the administration of Brunei's Tax Law (Income tax Act (Chapter 35) and Revenue Division will ensure that the financial account information received will be kept confidential.